Marijuana Dispensaries Security

 Intrusion Detection System

-Intrusion detection systems are not just for after hours when the dispensary is closed.
+Intrusion detection systems for your Marijuana Dispensaries Security is not just for after hours when the dispensary is closed.
 When employees

 are in the building during non-operating hours employees can arm the perimeter of the intrusion system.